IBM.org - Activity Kits FAQ

 A second key source of information (in the United States) is the annual report most not-for-profits file with the Internal Revenue Service: IRS Form 990.
 Many not-for-profits have websites and might put 990 forms there.
 Canada's Customs and Revenue Agency form T3010 (filed annually) provides similar information about that country's registered charities.
 So does the United Kingdom's Charity Commission, as does Companies House for charities set up as Limited Companies.

 IBM does not make donations to fundraising events such as raffles, telethons, walk-a-thons or auctions.
 IBM does not make cash grants, nor do we make grants in response to unsolicited requests.
 IBM's grant programs are strategic and based on partnerships with schools and organizations.
-You can find IBM's giving guidelines on the IBM grant program page.

 You can find information about IBM's corporate social responsibility at IBM.org